MarcoKrapf/GaloppSim/README.md

 ### Version 148.30 (25 December 2017)
 * Pixel movie showing the initial idea of the horse racing simulator
+* AI and RS edition
+* User interface of the AI edition reengineered

 ### Version 148.20 (05 December 2017)
 * Bilingual interface (EN/DE)